 Shared by my aunt, Amy, several years ago, Candy Cups have become a gift-giving standard for me.
 I’ve made them for Christmas and birthdays and with all sorts of candy.

-They’re easy, inexpensive and make gorgeous gifts for the hard-to-shop for.
-Think teachers, friends and anyone that likes candy.
-Have a diabetic in your life?
+They’re easy, inexpensive, and make gorgeous gifts for the hard-to-shop for.
+Think teachers, friend,s and anyone who likes candy.
 Sugar-free candy works, too!

 Once all your supplies are gathered, it’ll take you about an hour to make one candy cup.